Check your credit report for errors

 These work similarly to a pay as you go mobile phone.
 You top up the card with a certain amount and use that card for your spending.
 It means you can’t have a balance below £0.
 There are a few varieties of cards like these, but you need to look out for one that has a credit-building option.

-· Check out "How can I improve my credit score" here
+You can also check out our FAQ "How can I improve my credit score" here.